The following information is evidence to support the production of the new Local Plan.

 This topic paper discusses the issue of deprivation as it relates to the Broads Authority Executive Area.

-This test ensures that a sequential approach is followed to steer new development to areas with the lowest probability of flooding.
+This Sequential Test ensures that a sequential approach is followed to steer new development to areas with the lowest probability of flooding.
 It has been revised to assess policies added since the original sequential test was produced.
 This has been updated, in liaison with the Environment Agency, to reflect the new Strategic Flood Risk Assessment.

 Much of the Broads Authority Executive Area will not be able to have flood risk modelled until around 2021.
 This Position Statement provides detail on this.
 This joint position statement was agreed in July 2018 and replaces the May 2017 version.